Responsibility marks and hallmarks

 You register your responsibility mark at the Norwegian Industrial Property Office.
 There is no central register for EU and EEA countries; each country has its own national register.

-Application Form (in Altinn) - in Norwegian only.
-For Norwegian residents and companies operating in Norway: we recommend this form for security reasons.
-You will receive a receipt immediately.
+Application Form (in Altinn) You will receive a receipt immediately.

 Filling out the application